 with Jenny Reid and Fred Langridge

-This event is suitable for anyone working in a supportive role with young people, including teachers and employers, social workers, support workers, counsellors, therapists and community group leaders.
+This event is suitable for anyone working in a supportive role, particularly those working with young people.
+This may include teachers, employers, social workers, support workers, counsellors, therapists and community group leaders.

 The training will combine theory and practice, including experiential work as well as discussion.
 During the day, we will: